Some new perspectives on d-orthogonal polynomials: Some properties of zeros

-Then, in order that the recurrence coefficients in \Ref{SD8} be strict positive it suffices to take $\alpha>0$.
+Then, in order that the recurrence coefficients in (\ref{SD8}) be strict positive it suffices to take $\alpha>0$.
 Hence the interlacing properties are satisfied for components of Humbert polynomials.
-The same conclusion for component's zeros of d-symmetric Dunkl d-OPS \cite[p.213]{CheikhGeid2} since $\rho_n>0$ \cite[p.201]{CheikhGeid2}.
+The same conclusion for component's zeros of $d$-symmetric Dunkl $d$-OPS \cite[p.213]{CheikhGeid2} since $\rho_n>0$ \cite[p.201]{CheikhGeid2}.